Skip to content

 ckanext.files.owner.cascade_access = ENTITY_TYPE ANOTHER_TYPE gives access to file owned by entity if user already has access to entity itself.
 Use words like package, resource, group instead of ENTITY_TYPE.

 For example: file is owned by resource.
-If cascade access is enabled, whoever has access to resource_show of the resource, can also see the file owned by this resource.
+If cascade access for resource is enabled, whoever has access to resource_show of the resource, can also see the file owned by this resource.
 If user passes resource_update for resource, he can also modify the file owned by this resource, etc.

 Danger